- Arts & Recreation

-Likewise, the choice of violet is rooted in the ancient Greek world.
+Likewise, the choice of violet is also purposefully rooted in the ancient Greek world.
 The Greeks had a tremendous role in the development of Western civilization.

 Their ideas inspired our widely-held values around education and learning.
 Violet, in the ancient world, according to the university’s historiographers, was identified with Athens, the center of learning in its time.
 Hence, it is an appropriate color for the university given this association.

 NYU, according to the logo, is the new center of learning for the world.

 NYU's Logo and Brand Image - Do They Go Together?

 According to its founders in 1831, New York University started out as a university that was “in and of the city.”
 Since then, both New York City and the University have evolved.
 NYU now places great importance on its reputation as an international leader in education.

 If you are looking for designers in this region, check out these leading New York logo design companies.